DIV-on-github/sysinternals/sysinternals/downloads/autoruns.md

 | **-z**       | Specifies the offline Windows system to scan.                                                                                                                                                                                                                                                                       |
 | **user**     | Specifies the name of the user account for which autorun items will be shown.
 Specify '\*' to scan all user profiles.                                                                                                                                                                                               |

+## System requirements

+Autoruns has minimal system requirements.
+It can be run on most versions of Windows, going back to (around) Windows XP — although there may be a small number of features of Autoruns that are unavailable in the older versions of Windows.

 ## Related Links

 -   [**Windows Internals Book**](~/resources/windows-internals.md)  The official updates and errata page for the definitive book on